koselig/documentation/helpers.md

 The current user should be retrieved using the standard [Auth Guard](auth-guard.html) (`auth()->user()`) however, if preferred, you can retrieve the current WP_User using the `Wordpress` helper class.

-<div class="alert alert-danger"><strong>Heads up:</strong> this method returns a WP_User.
-Where possible you should prefer to use the `User` eloquent model that Koselig provides.
-You can do that easily using the auth guard given above.</div>
+<div class="alert alert-danger"><strong>Heads up!</strong> This method returns a WP_User.
+Where possible you should prefer to use the User Eloquent model that Koselig provides.
+You can get that easily using the auth helper from Laravel above.</div>

 ```php
 Wordpress::currentUser();